-Migrating legacy systems to the new ATMS/VDS/ATIS platform can be a challenging effort without a detailed plan.
-There are several key components critical to the success of an ATMS/VDS/ATIS system migration.
+Migrating legacy systems to the new ATMS and 511 Platform can be a challenging effort without a detailed plan.
+There are several key components critical to the success of an ATMS and 511 Platform migration.
 These key components include business processes, impacted systems, system data, and system users.
 Team Q-Free has successfully transitioned four of five VDOT TMCs from legacy ATMS to OpenTMS and all regions of Pennsylvania DOT from legacy ATMS and vendor applications to a statewide version of OpenTMS.
-This capability ensures an easy and worry-free transition for WVDOH to a new WVDOH ATMS, VDS and ATIS with continuity and confidence in maintaining or exceeding the performance of current elements.
+This capability ensures an easy and worry-free transition for WVDOH to a new WVDOH ATMS and 511 Platform with continuity and confidence in maintaining or exceeding the performance of current elements.

-During any new upgrades or installations of the ATMS and ATIS systems, connectivity and data transfer functionalities will be maintained.
+During any new upgrades or installations of the ATMS and 511 Platform, connectivity and data transfer functionalities will be maintained.
 By having a test/preview environment that mirrors the production environment, a migration path can be fully tested in the preview system before cutting over to the production system.
 Similarly, the redundancy built into the production system can make migrations and upgrades seamless to end users.